 If you don’t love the flavor of venison, or even if you do and you want to enhance it, you’re going to want to add a bit of seasoning and acid to your burgers to let the meat shine.

-I add a bit of balsamic vinegar and Worchestershire sauce to combat the richness but bring out the meaty flavor.
+I add a bit of balsamic vinegar and Worcestershire sauce to combat the richness but bring out the meaty flavor.

 Then, it’s just simple salt, pepper, garlic, and onion powder.
 It’s really that easy!